liamsmith3194/personal-best-pt/README.md

     -   #### First Time Visitor Goals

+        1. As a First Time Visitor, I want a clear understanding of the purpose of the website.
-        1. As a First Time Visitor, I want a consise easy to understand description of the training methods offered.
-REWORD LATER
+        1. As a First Time Visitor, I want a consise description of the fitness goals this personal trainer concentrates on.
-        2. As a First Time Visitor, I want the feel comfortable with the content and imagery I am are viewing.
+        1. As a First Time Visitor, I want the feel comfortable with the content and imagery I am are viewing.
-        3. As a First Time Visitor, I need to know where the company is based and how to get there.
+        1. As a First Time Visitor, I need to know where the company is based and how to get there.
-        4. As a First Time Visitor, I want to know about the personal trainer
+        1. As a First Time Visitor, I want to know about the personal trainer
         - What qualifications does he have?
         - How long has the PT been working for?
         - Why should I book a session?
-        5. As a First Time Visitor, can I trust this person?
+        6. As a First Time Visitor, can I trust this person?
 Have they been reviewed well by previous clients are they numerous testimonials for me to look at.
 Do they have a social media presence which is regularly updated and followed.

     -   #### Returning Visitor Goals